T. J. Martin: Feature films

-In 2007 in Los Angeles, Martin met future directing partner Daniel Lindsay, when they collaborated on the feature documentary Last Cup: Road to the World Series of Beer Pong, directed by Lindsay and edited by Martin.
+In 2007, Martin met future directing partner Daniel Lindsay in Los Angeles, when they collaborated on the feature documentary Last Cup: Road to the World Series of Beer Pong, directed by Lindsay and edited by Martin.
 The film was distributed by Morgan Spurlock's company Warrior Poets.

 As co-directors, Martin and Lindsay next made the feature documentary Undefeated, which chronicles the football team of Manassas High School in Memphis, Tennessee.
 The film focuses on the lives of several of the players and their coach, Bill Courtney, over the course of a single season.
 Undefeated premiered at the 2011 SXSW Film Festival and was purchased by The Weinstein Company for North American distribution just hours after the first screening.
 Released to near universal acclaim, the film went on to win the Academy Award for Best Feature Documentary in 2012.
 Undefeated holds a 96% rating on the review aggregator site Rotten Tomatoes.

-In November, 2012 Martin was listed on Ebony Magazine’s Power 100 list.
+In November 2012, Martin was listed on Ebony Magazine's "Power 100" list.
 That same year he received the award for “Outstanding Achievement in Directing” from the Seattle International Film Festival.

 On April 28, 2015, Martin gave a talk at TEDx on Orcas Island, Washington, titled “Reimagining America’s Culture Narrative”, in which he discussed race and diversity in the film and television industry and mass media more broadly.

 In 2017, Martin and co-director/co-editor Lindsay, made the documentary feature LA 92.
 Composed entirely of archival footage, the film explores the days of civil unrest that followed the acquittal of four LAPD officers captured on video beating motorist Rodney King—the events commonly referred to as the 1992 Los Angeles riots.
 LA 92 premiered at the 2017 Tribeca Film Festival and made its broadcast premiere shortly thereafter on the National Geographic Channel.
 The film was named by several publications, including Rolling Stone and The Playlist, as one of the best documentaries of 2017.
 In June 2017, LA 92 won the Primetime Emmy Award for Exceptional Merit in Documentary Filmmaking.
 The film was shortlisted for Best Documentary Feature for the 90th Academy Awards and holds a 97% rating on the review aggregator site Rotten Tomatoes.

-In 2021, Martin co-directed a documentary film about the life of Tina Turner, titled Tina, for HBO.
-More recently, he signed a first look deal with Imagine Documentaries.
+In 2021, Martin co-directed a documentary film for HBO about the life of Tina Turner, titled Tina.
+That same year, he signed a first look deal with Imagine Documentaries.

 Television

 In 2015, Martin co-directed a documentary special titled I Am Dying, which was produced by Joaquin Phoenix, Casey Affleck and Mary Lisio for the National Geographic Channel.
 The film chronicles Renee and Rita Heidtman as Renee loses her life to terminal breast cancer while her sister Rita cares for her.

-In 2018, Martin co-directed "Territorio De Zaguates," episode five of the TV series Dogs.
+In 2018, Martin co-directed Territorio de Zaguates, episode five of the TV series Dogs.
 The show is an episodic television show exploring the relationships between humans and dogs.
+The episode featured Territorio de Zaguates, a no-kill dog sanctuary in Costa Rica.
 The series premiered on Netflix in November 2018.